aaaasmile/MP3-YX5300/README.md

 # MP3-YX5300
-This is a Mp3 player build on ESP8266 and the mp3 player YX5300 with an integrated SD card slot.
+This is a Mp3 player build on ESP8266 and the mp3 player YX5300.
+The ESP8266 is a very cheap microcontroller and the YX5300 is a serial mp3 player with an integrated Sd card slot.

 The ESP8266 is used to send serial AT commands to the YX5300.

 The ESP8266 can recive commands to chage the song using 3 buttons.